docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 ### DNS

-DMS does not supply custom values for DNS servers to Rspamd.
-If you need to use custom DNS servers, which could be required when using [DNS-based black/whitelists](#rbls-realtime-blacklists-dnsbls-dns-based-blacklists), you need to adjust [`options.inc`][rspamd-docs::basic-options] yourself.
+DMS does not supply custom values for DNS servers (to Rspamd).
+If you need to use custom DNS servers, which could be required when using [DNS-based deny/allowlists](#rbls-real-time-blacklists-dnsbls-dns-based-blacklists), you need to adjust [`options.inc`][rspamd-docs::basic-options] yourself.
+Make sure to also read our [FAQ page on DNS servers][docs::faq::dns-servers].

-!!! tip "Making DNS Servers Configurable"

-    If you want to see an environment variable (like `RSPAMD_DNS_SERVERS`) to support custom DNS servers for Rspamd being added to DMS, please raise a feature request issue.

 !!! warning